Careers in Aquatic Life Sciences

 Diver-caretaker at the Nausicaà Aquarium in Boulogne-sur-Mer

-I took the TS3A certificate program (formerly TSA) as part of my continuing education because this format met my needs.
-I was really eager to enter the workforce, gain hands-on experience, and meet professionals in the field.
+I took the TS3A (formerly TSA) university diploma as part of a continuing education program because this format met my expectations.
+I was really eager to enter the workforce, gain experience directly “in the field,” and meet professionals in the industry.

 During the training, I had the opportunity to meet the supervisor at the Nausicaà Aquarium.
-Impressed by my background, he advised me to get my professional diving certification, which I did, and I was hired as a diver-caretaker at Nausicaà, a position I still hold today.
+He was interested in my background and advised me to earn my professional diving certification, which I did, and I was hired as a diver-caretaker at Nausicaà—a position I still hold today.

 Alexis SIEDLACZEK

-When I enrolled at the University of Montpellier, I wanted to gain a wide range of skills that I could immediately apply in the workplace.
+When I enrolled at the University of Montpellier, I wanted to gain a wide range of skills that I could apply directly in the workplace.

-During my training, I completed my first project as a design engineer, which involved installing an aquaponics system for an eco-lodge in Myanmar.
+During the training program, I completed my first project as a design firm, which involved installing an aquaponics system for an eco-lodge in Myanmar.

 I have continued to develop this consulting and research business ever since.

-I support my clients in bringing their aquaculture or aquaponics projects to fruition by providing not only my technical expertise but also a structured project approach and a deep understanding of the economic realities specific to this type of project.
+I help my clients bring their aquaculture or aquaponics projects to fruition by providing not only my technical expertise but also a structured project approach and a solid understanding of the economic realities specific to this type of project.

 JULIEN LOUBET